gphilipp/data-streaming-platform-pipeline/README.md

 First, create a `.github/workflows` directory in your repository.
     ```shell
-    mkdir -p .github/workflows && cd .github/workflows
+    cd .. && mkdir -p .github/workflows && cd .github/workflows
     ```
-In the `.github/workflows` directory, we're going to create 3 files: `ci.yml`, `cd.yml` and `promote.yaml`
+In this `.github/workflows` directory, we're going to create 3 GitHub Actions workflow files: `ci.yml`, `cd.yml` and `promote.yaml`

-The `ci.yml` will be run when you open or update a pull request.
+The `ci.yml` contains the CI workflow which will be run when you open or update a pull request.
 It runs a lint job and prints the terraform plan in a PR comment:

 ```yaml
 name: CI